-- (1) Estimate the market value, or allow the applicant to obtain a professional appraisal prepared by a qualified independent appraiser of the market value, of the building or structure before the start of construction of the proposed work; in the case of repair, the market value of the building or structure shall be the market value before the damage occurred and before any repairs are made. - (2) Determine and include the costs of all ordinary maintenance and minor work, as discussed in Section 102.2, performed in the floodplain regulated by this ordinance in addition to the costs of those improvements regulated by the Construction Official in substantial damage and substantial improvement calculations. - (3) Compare the cost to perform the improvement, the cost to repair the damaged building to its pre-damaged condition, or the combined costs of improvements and repairs, where applicable, to the market value of the building or structure. - (4) Determine and document whether the proposed work constitutes substantial improvement or repair of substantial damage.
-This determination requires the evaluation of previous permits issued for improvements and repairs over the previous year prior to the permit application or substantial damage determination as specified in the definition of substantial improvement.
-This determination shall also include the evaluation of flood related damages over a 10 year period to determine if the costs of repairs at the times of each flood constitutes a repetitive loss as defined by this ordinance.
+- (1) Estimate the market value of the building or structure before the start of construction of the proposed work; in the case of repair, the market value of the building or structure shall be the market value before the damage occurred and before any repairs are made.
+To provide uniformity in all determinations, the market value of the structure shall be the tax assessed value plus any percentage used by the tax assessor in determining that value. - (2) Determine and include the costs of all ordinary maintenance and minor work, as discussed in Section 102.2, performed in the floodplain regulated by this ordinance in addition to the costs of those improvements regulated by the Construction Official in substantial damage and substantial improvement calculations. - (3) Compare the cost to perform the improvement, the cost to repair the damaged building to its pre-damaged condition, or the combined costs of improvements and repairs, where applicable, to the market value of the building or structure. - (4) Determine and document whether the proposed work constitutes substantial improvement or repair of substantial damage.
+This determination requires the evaluation of current permits issued for improvements and repairs over the previous year prior to the permit application or substantial damage determination as specified in the definition of substantial improvement.